David Raum: International career

 Raum made a total of 11 international appearances at under-19 and under-20 levels.

 After debuting on 17 November 2020 in a 2–1 victory over Wales for the under-21 team, under-21 national team coach Stefan Kuntz called up Raum for the squad for the 2021 UEFA European Under-21 Championship.
 He was utilised in all games, as Germany won the final 1–0 over Portugal.

 On 5 September 2021, Raum debuted with the senior Germany national team in a 6–0 2022 FIFA World Cup qualification victory over Armenia.
 He was included in the squad for the 2022 FIFA World Cup, starting at left back in all three Group E matches.
 In the team's opening match against Japan, he was fouled by Shūichi Gonda to win a penalty kick that was converted by İlkay Gündoğan.
 He also assisted Serge Gnabry's opening goal in the 4–2 win over Costa Rica.
 He recorded the third-highest speed of the tournament behind Nico Williams of Spain and Kamaldeen Sulemana of Ghana, reaching 35.40km/h.

 In June 2024, Raum was named in Germany's squad for UEFA Euro 2024.
 He made his tournament debut in the final Group A match against Switzerland, coming on as a substitute for Maximilian Mittelstädt in the 61st minute and assisting Niclas Füllkrug's equalising goal in the second minute of stoppage time.
 He went on to start at left back in both the round of 16 match against Denmark and the quarter-final against Spain.

 On 10 October 2025, he scored his first international goal from a free kick in a 4–0 win over Luxembourg during the 2026 FIFA World Cup qualification.

+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.